Charges, Costs and Payment Plans

 You are here

-TUITION AND FEES information may be found in the links to the right for the 2013-14 and 2014-15 academic years.
+TUITION AND FEES information may be found in the link to the right for the 2014-15 academic year.

 Can I Use My Financial Assistance Award to pay for my textbooks?